Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: multiple-scale analysis applied to osculating orbits

 \section{multiple-scale analysis applied to osculating orbits}

 In this section, we apply the separability of timescales to solve the osculating orbit equations, using MSA.
-The goal of MSA is to make explicit use of the \textit{separability of timescales} of the system to extract its \textit{long timescale} behavior.
-We review in Sec~\ref{subsec:2timescale} the application of MSA to the case when only the (quadrupole order) perturbation from the third body is considered.
+The goal of MSA is to make explicit use of the \textit{separability of timescales} of the system to extract its \textit{long-timescale} behavior.
+We review in Sec~\ref{subsec:2timescale} the application of MSA to the case when only the (quadrupole-order) perturbation from the third body is considered.
 Such an application of MSA recovers a well-known exact solution to the KL problem~\cite{Kinoshita:2007}.
-Then, in Sec~\ref{subsec:3timescale}, we apply MSA to the case when both the perturbation of the third body and RR effects are included, and solve the resulting equations perturbatively using a small eccentricity approximation.
+Then, in Sec~\ref{subsec:3timescale}, we apply MSA to the case when both the perturbation of the third body and RR effects are included, and solve the resulting equations perturbatively using a small-eccentricity approximation.